ravendb/book/Intro/Intro.md

 running background tasks and in general how to make RavenDB fit better inside your environment.

 *[Chapter 8](#clustering-scenarios) -* Clusters Topologies - guides you through setting up several different clustering topologies and their pros and cons.
-This is intend to serve as a set of blueprints for architects to start from when they begin building a system.
+This is intended to serve as a set of blueprints for architects to start from when they begin building a system.

 ### Part III - Indexing

 Focus: Developers, Architects

-This part discuss how RavenDB index data to allow for quick retrieval of information, whatever it is a single document or aggregated data spanning years.
-We'll cover all the different indexing methods in RavenDB and how you can should use each of them in your systems to implement the features you want.
+This part discusses how data is indexed by RavenDB, allowing quick retrieval of information, whether it is a single document or aggregated data spanning years.
+We'll cover all the different indexing methods in RavenDB and how each of them can be used to implement the features you want in your systems.

 *[Chapter 9](#map-indexes) - Simple Indexes -* introduces indexes and their usage in RavenDB.
 Even though we have performed queries and worked with the data, we haven't actually dealt with indexes directly so far.
 Now is